hmmbug/digitalbangkokrecorder/content/articles/experimenting-with-llms-for-ocr.md

 Although the LLM isn't perfect it's a significant improvement on earlier versions.
-Clearer text produces significantly better results, as would be expected, and Thai text is mostly read correctly, but with many more inaccuracies.
+Clearer text produces significantly better results, as would be expected, and Thai text is mostly read correctly, but with more inaccuracies than English.

 The next step is to introduce an additional processing stage to attempt to correct the errors.
 This will require fine-tuning the LLM with training data of incorrect and correct pairs of lines to